Discovering The Bahamas: 10 Fun Facts You Didn’t Know

 Exploring the Exotic: 10 Intriguing Facts About The Bahamas

-Read more Discovering Belize: Uncovering Fascinating Facts About the Country
+Read more Fascinating Facts About Antigua: Uncovering the Island's Rich History and Culture

 1. The Bahamas is an archipelago consisting of more than 700 islands and cays, scattered across 100,000 square miles of ocean.